 A morning routine for kids is easier to achieve than you might think

-Even if you live in a house full of early birds, the chances of your morning running smoothly from waking up to getting out the door aren’t always guaranteed.
+Even if you live in a house full of early birds, the chances of your morning running smoothly from waking up to getting out the door isn’t always guaranteed.
 Whether you need a refresher or are preparing for newly busy days, there are a few things you can do to create an easy morning routine for kids that will help prevent the wee hours from being a lesson in chaos.

 1. Make sure the kids get enough sleep.
-Simple fact—kids who don't get the right amount of sleep won't be thrilled when the light pops on in the morning.
-Check out this handy chart from the Sleep Foundation to see how much shut-eye your little needs on a nightly basis.
+Simple fact—kids who don’t get the right amount of sleep won’t be thrilled when the light pops on in the morning.
+Check out this handy chart from the Sleep Foundation to see how much shut-eye your little one needs on a nightly basis.

 2. Prep backpacks the night before.
 Nothing beats the tried and true method of getting homework done and in the pack the night before.
 It means one less thing to do in the morning, and when everyone’s in high gear, it helps preserve the flow—and your sanity.

 3. Wake up at the same time every day.
 Who isn’t tempted to hit the snooze button once (or twice)?
 The best morning people wake up at the same time every day, so your internal body clock knows when it’s time to rise and shine.
 Even if you love sleeping in on the weekends, your best chance for weekday morning success is rising at the same time every day.